openstates/documentation/contributing/overview.rst

 These repositories make up the core of the project, if you're looking to contribute there's a 90% chance one of these is what you're looking for.

-- `openstates`_ - Open States bill & vote scrapers.
+- `openstates-scrapers`_ - Open States bill & vote scrapers.
 - `people`_ - Open States People data, maintained as editable YAML files
+- `openstates-core`_ - Open States data model & scraper backend.
 - `text-extraction`_ - Text extraction powering full text search.
 - `openstates.org`_ - Powers https://openstates.org/ website & API.
-- `metadata`_ - Data on states and their districts, etc. that changes rarely.
+- `openstates-metadata`_ - Data on states and their districts, etc. that changes rarely.
 - `documentation`_ - https://docs.openstates.org/ (you're reading it now)

 These repositories are other pieces of our infrastructure, but are generally not interesting to the average person.

-- `task-definitions`_ - Definitions for bobsled.
+- `task-definitions`_ - Tasks for our task runner.
 - `maintenance-scripts`_ - Internal scripts used for various maintenance tasks.
 - `indiana-docs`_ - A proxy for fetching Indiana’s docs without API key.
 - `blog`_ - https://blog.openstates.org/